Center for Biblical Theology and Eschatology

-In the true sense of "Biblical Theology," this is a doctrine of humility in humbling ourselves to the exaltation of God.
-This has been the objective of the true Church from the very beginning.
+What is Reformed Theology?
+In the true sense of "Biblical Theology," this is a doctrine of humility to the exaltation of God.
+This has been the objective of the true church from the very beginning.
 Reformation Theology (in its faithful sense) is important because it recognizes God in His Proper position, and consequently, man in his.
 It Glorifies God, and portrays man 'honestly' exactly the way he actually is. rather than the way that man thinks that he is.
 Biblical and Reformed Christianity is most often illustrated in the acronym TULIP.

 Unsaved man is in bondage (a Slave) to sin!

 The unmerited, totally unconditional Grace and favor of God!

 Christ died ONLY for the sins of His People, and not one in vain!